-Who Shea was, was a retired child actor who passed away a few months ago at the age of 52 near his home in Northern California.
-And though you may or may not have ever seen his face (as a guest star in shows like The Odd Couple, Bonanza and Green Acres), you have no doubt heard his voice — or at least the unmistakable and unforgettable voice Chris Shea possessed as a little boy.
+Who Chris Shea is — or I should say was — was a former child actor who passed away a few months ago at the age of 52 at his home in Northern California.
+And though you may or may not have ever seen his face (he did guest turns on shows like The Odd Couple, Bonanza and Green Acres in the mid-to-late 60’s), you have no doubt heard his voice — or at least the unforgettable voice he possessed as a child.

-For it was seven-year old Chris Shea’s voice — and his stunningly poignant reading of a Biblical passage from the Book of Luke — that helped transform a few hundred animation cels into, without question, the most poignant 90 seconds in the history of Christmas TV specials.
+For it was seven-year old Chris Shea’s voice — and his poignant reading of a Biblical passage from the Book of Luke — that helped take a few hundred animation cels and transform them into what they eventually became: the most moving 90 seconds in the history of Christmas television.

-As an adult, Chris Shea was by all accounts the freest of free spirits, an impish prankster and a wonderful and loving family man who died of what the authorities called “natural causes.”
+As an adult, Chris Shea was by all accounts the freest of free spirits, an impish and joyful prankster and a wonderful and loving family man who died of what the authorities later called “natural causes.”
 His obit in the Eureka Times-Standard read in part:

 “Christopher was a colorful person with a playful spirit and a big heart.
 His smile was contagious and his family enjoyed his wonderfully sincere hugs.
 Christopher influenced many who crossed his path in a positive and creative way: he frequently lent a hand to others when they were in need.
 He had a generous nature and took genuine pleasure in other people’s good fortune.
 He loved communing with nature, listening to music, and he had a lifelong passion for literature.”

-And may your spirit shine for as long as someone, somewhere is out there taking the time to reflect at this time of year — if only for 90 seconds or so — on something a precocious, thumb-sucking little boy with a tattered blue blanket once tried to impart upon all mankind: the true meaning of Christmas.
+May God be with you.
+And may your spirit shine for as long as someone, somewhere is out there taking the time to reflect at this time of year — if only for 90 seconds or so — on something a precocious, thumb-sucking little waif with a tattered blue blanket once tried to impart to his best friend: the true meaning of Christmas.